Lorraine Lisiecki

 Lorraine Lisiecki is an American paleoclimatologist.
 She is a professor in the Department of Earth Sciences at the University of California, Santa Barbara.
 She has proposed a new analysis of the 100,000-year problem in the Milankovitch theory of climate change.
 She also created the analytical software behind the LR04, a "standard representation of the climate history of the last five million years".

 Education

 Lisiecki graduated in 1995 from the South Carolina Governor’s School for Science and Mathematics.
 Lisiecki received her B.Sc. in Earth, Atmospheric, and Planetary Science in 1999 and also obtained an M.Sc. in Geosystems in 2000 from the Massachusetts Institute of Technology.
-She earned a M.Sc. and Ph.D. in Geological Sciences, both from Brown University in 2003 and 2005.
+She earned a M.Sc. and Ph.D. in Geological Sciences, both from Brown University in 2003 and 2005 working with Timothy Herbert.
 Lisiecki's Ph.D. thesis was titled “Paleoclimate time series: New alignment and compositing techniques, a 5.3-Myr benthic δ18O stack, and analysis of Pliocene-Pleistocene climate transitions”.